BirdBrainTechnologies/BirdBlox-FinchBlox-iOS/README.md

 Along with the Hummingbird support, this repo also contains a "Snap!" app that does not require a Hummingbird.
 This is simply to make programming in "Snap!" easier to do while on a mobile device.

 Current Snap Features:
 + Offline Snap.
 You need internet the first time you open the app in order to download the snap source.
-Checks for updates weekly.
+Checks for updates daily.
 + Access iOS sensors
 + iPad can be used as a server (to access sensor data or Hummingbird data) that a computer can connect to.